Pooravop/NoteSaver/README.md

 1.  **Clone the repository**

     ```bash
-    git clone https://github.com/ayushmanmishra18/Notekar # You might want to update this to your own repo URL
+    git clone https://github.com/Pooravop/NoteSaver # You might want to update this to your own repo URL
-    cd notekar # Or 'cd notekar' if you rename the root folder
+    cd noteSaver # Or 'cd notekar' if you rename the root folder
     ```

 2.  **Install dependencies**